Coronavirus - Education - Frequently Asked Questions

 Equal access may include accommodations and modifications, such as making sure materials are available in an accessible format, providing school-purchased devices and assistive technology, assigning reduced assignments, or modifying the curriculum.
 Equal access may also include individualized special education instruction and related services, including speech, occupational therapy, mental health and behavior supports.

-How services are provided must consider the individual and unique needs of your child.
-For some students, telephone or online/video conferencing instruction or services may work for them.
+In providing services, your school must consider the individual and unique needs of your child.
+For some students, telephone or online/video conferencing instruction or services may work.
 Services may be provided in-person at a school site or in the home, depending on the needs of your child, and health and safety of other students and staff.

 My school is implementing a distance learning plan without talking to me or getting my consent.
 What can I do?